caboche/CuReSim-LoRM/README.md

 2. the long read category : reads with length greater than 1,600 bp
 3. the very short reads category : read length lower than 200 bp
 4. the short read category : reads with length comprised between 200 bp and 1,000 bp
-5. the long deletion category : length between 1,000 and 1,450 bp.
-Indeed, working with several ONT 16S meta- barcoding datasets, we noted that a proportion of reads contained long deletions (several dozens or hundreds of bases) leading to read lengths comprised between 1,000 and 1,450 bases.
+5. the long deletion category : length between 1,000 and 1,450 bp, reads containing long deletions (several dozens or hundreds of bases) leading to read lengths comprised between 1,000 and 1,450 bases.
 In CuReSim-LoRM, the size of these long deletions follows an exponential distribution.
 6. the second Gauss category : read length forming a second Gaussian distribution with a mean of 1,100 bp and